canonical/mir/doc/android_new_device_bringup.md

 Mir Demos
 ---------
 The mir team ships certain demos that are useful for developing and improving mir, as they operate with less complexity than the full unity stack.
+These are available in the 'mir-demos' debian package.

 ###Visual check of posting to the display using GLES###